 In regards to the maintenance of sewage treatment facilities, individual disposal by using septic tanks are economical in areas where households are widely distributed throughout a region, while the collective disposal with sewerage systems and drainage facilities for agricultural communities become more economical as the population density rises.
 For this reason, each prefecture has established a "Prefectural Plan," a compiled maintenance plan over sewerage treatment which reflects considerations over regional characteristics such as the economic efficiency and importance of protecting water quality.
-Currently, in light of the population decline of recent years, MLIT is promoting an immediate reexamination of prefectural schemes and the creation of mid-term (action plan)/long-term equipping plans, in order to work towards a septic system overview in roughly 10 years.
-In addition, efficient means of maintenance are also being actively promoted through the implementation of cooperative schemes between other waste water treatment facilities such as cross-jurisdictional wastewater treatment.
+Currently, in light of the population decline of recent years, the MLIT is promoting an immediate reexamination of prefectural programs, and has selected appropriate methods of sewage treatment and created mid-term (action plan)/long-term development plans.
+We are also proactively promoting efforts to expand and merge through the merging of elimination, consolidation and maintenance at sewage treatment facilities.